gearslaboratory/robustraster/docs/05_tuning.md

 5. At each iteration, compare the most recent compute time to the previous one.
    - If performance worsens (i.e., compute time increases), stop and return the chunk size from the previous iteration.
    - If performance is better (i.e. compute time decreases), repeat steps 2-4.
-7. Use the best-performing chunk size to do a full run of your function on the dataset.
+6. Use the best-performing chunk size to do a full run of your function on the dataset.

 The tuning process **stops early** if the system runs out of memory or if performance degrades.

+Steps 2-5 can be set with a hard limit with `max_iterations`.
+For example, if `max_iterations` is set to `10`, steps 2-5 will loop `10` times and stop.

 ---